-That could give you either the telephone intercept message, “the number you have dialed is unallocated,” -OR- “the number you are trying to call is temporarily disconnected.”
+That could give you either the telephone intercept message, “The number you have dialed is unallocated,” -OR- “The number you are trying to call is temporarily disconnected.”

 SIM card is marked as temporarily disconnected by the service provider for a variety of reasons.
 Either the user would have requested to discontinue the number or the number has been not in use for a long period of time.

-Different service providers allow users to use their phone number without paying bills for a definite time period.
+Different service providers allow users to use their phone numbers without paying bills for a definite time period.
 If the person fails to clear the unpaid bills, they simply disconnect the number after this grace period is over.